Technical Discussions

 For the off-road motorcycle riders among us, the hardest part is finding a place where it's legal to ride.
 This site has information from the Massachusetts Department of Conservation and Recreation on state riding areas.

 There are other entities besides the state which maintain such areas, like the US Army Corps of Engineers.
-Here's one of them, Hodges Village Dam in Oxford.
-(Thanks to former student John Adee for off-road information!)
+One is Hodges Village Dam in Oxford.
+(I'd provide a link but the Corps changes its web sites too often.)